revaldinho/cpc-cplink/README.md

  1. Drive the WriteNotRead signal high
  2. Drive the byte to be written onto the DATA lines
- 3. Drive the SI signal high
+ 3. Pulse the SI signal high then low
- 4. Wait until DIR goes low
- 5. Drive the SI signal low

-### Speeding up Coprocessor Operations

-In practice the 74HCT40105 FIFO ICs used are fast enough that the handshaking step (step 3 in the read process, step 4 in the write process) can usually be omitted.
-If so then care should be taken that the SOB or SI pulse does not violate the minimum pulse width specification (~18MHz) in the [75HCT40105 Datasheet](https://assets.nexperia.com/documents/data-sheet/74HC40105.pdf)
+Take care that the SOB or SI pulse does not violate the minimum pulse width specification (~18MHz) in the [75HCT40105 Datasheet](https://assets.nexperia.com/documents/data-sheet/74HC40105.pdf)

 ## Host/CPC Interface